 The Catherine D. Harvey Legacy Fund was created to assist with meeting the basic needs of individuals and families and to expand their opportunities to reach their full potential for self-sufficiency.
-For a full statement of the policies and guidelines and grant application forms, CLICK HERE.
 The Fund is administered by the Episcopal Church Women of the Church of the Epiphany.
-There will two grant cycles in 2020.
-Applications must be received by April 1, 2020 for distribution by June 1, 2020, or August 1 for distribution by October 30, 2020.
+The application cycle opens on August 1 each year, for distribution by October 30 of that year.
 If you have any questions about the grant process or whether your organization qualifies, please contact the Harvey Fund Advisory Board.

 Church of the Common Ground

 The Church of the Common Ground is a worshiping community of the Episcopal Diocese of Atlanta, which provides support for the spiritual, social, emotional and physical needs of Atlanta’s unhoused men and women.
 A weekly outdoor worship service, Morning Prayer services, Bible studies, and a foot clinic provide community, inspiration and healing to housed and unhoused men and women.

 Contact - Mary Ann Schneider